raihanulhaque643/JS_ChattingApp/README.md

 Different sections of code for the project are built into different classes.
 The class called Chatroom will handle the chatroom and all data in it.
-The class called chatUI will handle all the chat user interface.
+The class called ChatUI will handle all the chat user interface.

 The Chatoom class does the follwing: add new chat documents, set up real-time listener to get new chats, update the username, update the room

+The ChatUI class does the following: render chat templates to the DOM, clear the list of chats(when the room changes)